 Those with homes in a designated flood zone should be especially wary of the potential damage that can occur.
 Not sure if you’re in a flood zone?
 Find out here.
 Aside from purchasing flood insurance, if you’re looking for more ways to protect your home from flood damage, consider these tips.

 As with all insurance, focusing on prevention instead of dealing with losses after the fact is key.
 Flood victims face months of exhausting repairs or rebuilding and the right coverage eases some of the pain.
 While we can’t control the whims of El Niño, we can be prepared for the next storm.
-Contact your broker today to make sure you have flood insurance or get a quote from us today.
+Contact your broker today to make sure you have flood insurance or let us review your policy.

 (1) Sandi Kruise Insurance Training